scratchspec/scratchspec.github.io/README.md

 TODO: Add description

+TODO: Add sections

 ### Pen blocks

 TODO: Add description

+TODO: Add sections

 ### Video Sensing blocks

 TODO: Add description

+TODO: Add sections

 ### Text to Speech blocks

 TODO: Add description

+TODO: Add sections

 ### Translate blocks

 TODO: Add description

+TODO: Add sections

 ### Makey Makey blocks

 TODO: Add description

+TODO: Add sections

 ### micro:bit blocks

 TODO: Add description

+TODO: Add sections

 ### LEGO EV3 blocks

 TODO: Add description

+TODO: Add sections

 ### BOOST blocks

 TODO: Add description

+TODO: Add sections

 ### WeDo 2.0 blocks

 TODO: Add description

+TODO: Add sections

 ### Force and Acceleration blocks

 TODO: Add description

+TODO: Add sections

 ### CoreEx blocks

 These two extension blocks do not do anything and simply existed with the purpose of testing Scratch 3.0's extension system.
-They can still be used in projects, though they do not do anything and the odds of encountering them in the wild (normal Scratch projects) are *highly* slim.
+They can still be used in projects, though they do not do anything useful and the odds of encountering them in the wild (normal Scratch projects) are *highly* slim.

+#### Standard CoreEx blocks

+There are no standard CoreEx blocks, as they were never intended to be used in projects.

-### Hidden blocks
+#### Hidden CoreEx blocks

-These blocks are "hidden," meaning they exist in Scratch but are not typically used or known of, most being kept for compatibility reasons (e.g. blocks that were added in previous versions of Scratch but have since been removed) and a few for internal use (e.g. to pass as input to other blocks `TODO: Explain shadow blocks`).
-They are kept in order to maintain support for both older projects and Scratch's internal programming.

-It is important to note, however, that most of these blocks do not do anything, and thus have limited use cases.
-In fact, this is where the kind of value [`undefined`](#undefined) is found in the Scratch programming environment; reporter blocks that no longer perform any operation, but must exist for compatibility reasons and provide a value of some sort when run, simply report this special value that is usually not seen anywhere else in Scratch, which is the value used in JavaScript to represent what is not known of or defined.

-TODO: add info on [hidden blocks](https://en.scratch-wiki.info/wiki/Hidden_Blocks)
+These CoreEx blocks exist in Scratch 3.0 but are not actively supported or used on their own, either being kept for compatibility reasons or being used internally for testing:

+TODO

 ## Appendices